borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 ### Using a REST API Client

-Use a REST API client (like Postman or Insomnia) to interact with the endpoints.
-I chosd this tools because they are particularly useful for API testing during development for the following reasons:
+Using a REST API client (like Postman or Insomnia) to interact with the endpoints.
+I chosed this tools because they are particularly useful for API testing during development for the following reasons:

 - **Automatic Authorization**: Unlike tools like Swagger, which require manual entry of authorization headers or tokens, Postman and Insomnia automatically handle cookies populated by the API.
 This simplifies the testing process for APIs like mine that are designed to populate cookies automatically.